austineamonn/extended-attribute-trees-mod/README.md

     <li>+10 Happiness per Age in Cities while at peace.</li>
     <li>+2 Happiness per Age for active Endeavors, Sanctions, and Projects you started or supported.</li>
     <li>+2 Influence per Age for every Leader you are Friendly or Helpful with.</li>
-    <li>+1 Influence and Happiness per Age for every City State you are Suzerain of.
+    <li>+1 Influence and Happiness per Age for every City-State you are Suzerain of.
 Repeatable.</li>
 </ol>

 ### Economic Attribute Tree